jsantiago611/digital-garden-jekyll-template/_pages/index.md

 I'm Jonathan, and you've discovered my digital city.

-It's all under construction.
-The church is the most complete
+It's all under construction and pretty messy, but here's a [[map]] so you don't get lost.

+Make yourself at home!

 <style>